jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Our updated app on Bluemix][19]

-You developed and deployed a Bluemix application by using the web IDE.
+You developed and deployed a Bluemix application by using the Web IDE.

 [1]: https://bluemix.net/ (Bluemix)
 [2]: https://hub.jazz.net/project/curtispd/Sentiment%20Analysis%20App/overview